 3.1.
 Pore size distribution and porosity

-The two-dimensional (2D) microcomputed tomography (microCT) analysis showed that HAp granules (visible as yellow color) were evenly distributed within curdlan/WPI matrixes (visible as purple color) of both biomaterials (Fig. 1 a, c).
+The two-dimensional (2D) microcomputed tomography (microCT) analysis showed that HAp granules (visible as yellow color) were evenly distributed within the curdlan/WPI matrixes (visible as purple color) of both biomaterials (Fig. 1 a, c).
 In turn, the three-dimensional (3D) microCT analysis (Fig. 1 b, d) allowed determination of the pore size distribution within biomaterials (Fig. 1 e) and their porosity.
 It was demonstrated that the Cur_WPI25_HAp biomaterial possessed pores with a higher size (average range equal to approx. 130-150 μm) compared to the Cur_WPI35_HAp biomaterial (average range equal to approx. 70-100 μm).
-Moreover, it was found that the total porosity of Cur_WPI25_HAp biomaterial (approx. 37%) was greater than the porosity of the Cur_WPI35_HAp scaffold (approx. 25%) (Table 1).
-The porosity and pore size are very important structural features, which desired scaffolds for bone regeneration should have, as bone is a porous tissue.
-Cortical bone possesses lower porosity (5-10%) and smaller pore sizes (10-50 μm) compared to cancellous bone (porosity close to 75-90%, pore sizes equal to approx. 300-600 μm) [39].
-Thus, it is considered that the presence of pore with sizes ranging from 100 to 350 μm influences mainly the osteoconductive and osteoinductive properties of biomaterials, because such pores allow cell migration through the structure of scaffolds, support proliferation, and differentiation of cells as well as promoting production of ECM.
+Moreover, it was found that the total porosity of the Cur_WPI25_HAp biomaterial (approx. 37%) was greater than the porosity of the Cur_WPI35_HAp scaffold (approx. 25%) (Table 1).
+The porosity and pore size are very important structural features, which scaffolds intended for bone regeneration should have, as bone is a porous tissue.
+Cortical bone possesses a lower porosity (5-10%) and smaller pore sizes (10-50 μm) compared to cancellous bone (porosity close to 75-90%, pore sizes equal to approx. 300-600 μm) [39].
+Thus, it is considered that the presence of pores with sizes ranging from 100 to 350 μm influences mainly the osteoconductive and osteoinductive properties of biomaterials, because such pores allow cell migration through the structure of scaffolds, support proliferation, and differentiation of cells as well as promoting production of ECM.
 In turn, the pores with sizes above 300 μm enable ingrowth of new bone and formation of new blood vessels [40,41].
-Therefore, the bone scaffolds should be porous and should be characterized by presence of pores that have sizes at least equal to 100 μm [42].
+Therefore, the bone scaffolds should be porous and should be characterized by the presence of pores that have sizes at least equal to 100 μm [42].
 Based on data obtained for Cur_WPI25_HAp and Cur_WPI35_HAp biomaterials, it can be concluded that they meet minimal pore size requirements for bone scaffolds (average pore sizes about 100 μm), but they could be more porous (ideally, the porosity of biomaterials should be close to that of cancellous bone).
 In future, we plan to improve the porosity of our biomaterials by using different, more advanced fabrication procedures including inter alia electrospinning and 3D printing techniques [43].